Warren William Eginton

 Warren William Eginton (February 16, 1924 – October 7, 2019) was an American jurist who served as a United States district judge of the United States District Court for the District of Connecticut.

 Education and career

-Born on February 16, 1924, in Brooklyn, New York City, New York, Eginton was in the United States Army during World War II, from 1943 to 1946, achieving the rank of lieutenant.
+Born on February 16, 1924, in Brooklyn, New York City, Eginton was in the United States Army during World War II, from 1943 to 1946, achieving the rank of lieutenant.
 He received an Artium Baccalaureus degree from Princeton University in 1948, and a Bachelor of Laws from Yale Law School in 1951.
 He continued to serve in the United States Army Reserve from 1946 to 1973, achieving the rank of lieutenant colonel.

 Eginton was in private practice of law in New York City from 1951 to 1953, and in Stamford, Connecticut, from 1953 to 1979.
 He also served as an adjunct professor at the New York University Law School, as well as the Fordham Law School.